 Early summer is the ideal time, too – warm, but not too hot.
-Sadly, lots of people have the same bright idea.

 Start in Fiesole, in the hills north of Florence.
 Founded by the Etruscans, Fiesole remained important under the Romans, whose ruined walls, baths and theatre survive.
 After Caesar’s foundation of Florence, the two places co-existed for centuries until Fiesole’s eclipse in the 12th century.